Tranduy1dol/rust-microservice/README.md

 ---
 - [ ] Order Creation: Convert a user's shopping cart into a formal order.
 - [ ] Order History: Allows users to retrieve a list of their past and current orders.
-- [ ] Order Management (Admin): View all orders and update their status (e.g., processing, shipped, cancelled).
+- [ ] Order Management (Admin): View all orders and update their status (e.g., processing, shipped, canceled).

 ## ⭐ Reviews & Wishlist Service

 ---
-- [ ] Reviews: Allow authenticated users to submit reviews (rating + text) for products they've purchased.
+- [ ] Reviews: Allow authenticated users to submit reviews (rating and text) for products they've purchased.
 Fetch all reviews for a given product.
 - [ ] Wishlist: Enable users to add or remove products from a personal wishlist.

+# TODO List

+---
+- [ ] Implement feature lists.
+- [ ] Implement e2e test & benchmark test.
+- [ ] Add a CI/CD pipeline for auto build, deploy and test.